nanotheorygroup/kaldo/dockerfiles/README.md

 ### Development and Testing

-Set up KALDo for testing or contributions with the Docker-dev environment.
+Set up kALDo for testing or contributions with the Docker-dev environment.

 To run development tests with pytest, execute: